 All in the family

-Coming to Lakeland is a family tradition in Hlus’ family.
+Coming to Lakeland is a tradition in the Hlus family.
 Her parents both attended the college in the 1980s where they met and fell in love.
-When Hlus’ siblings turn came, her brother and sister attended Lakeland too.
-It was a given for her that she would attend Lakeland as well, and now that her time at the college is ending, she only has positive things to say about her experience.
+When Hlus’ siblings turn came, her brother and sister attended Lakeland, too.
+It was a given for her that she would attend Lakeland as well.
+Nw that her time at the college is ending, she only has positive things to say about her experience.